mems/calepin/Security/Data access and integrity/Data access and integrity.md

 </Files>
 ```

 Or DDoS by using pingbacks or xmlrpc.
-Disable it or whitelisted IPs in `.htaccess`
+Disable it or safelisted IPs in `.htaccess`

 - [Attacking WordPress | HackerTarget.com](https://hackertarget.com/attacking-wordpress/)